Skip to content

 Advisors: Prof. Rachel Rudinger & Prof. Jordan Boyd-Graber

-• Architected an adversarial benchmark to test VLM capabilities in detecting out-of-context (OOC) video-based misinformation on social media based on multimodal clues and user interactions.
+• Constructed an adversarial benchmark to test VLM capabilities in detecting out-of-context (OOC) video-based misinformation on social media based on multimodal clues and user interactions to probe reasoning under deceptive framing.

 The University of Texas at Arlington